Univ.-Prof. for Choral Conducting

 to the dates

-The study program is oriented to the current state of development and development of the arts as well as to the state of research of the involved sciences
+The study programme is oriented to the current state of development and development of the arts as well as to the state of research of the involved sciences

-the aim of the Bachelor's program in Choral Conducting is to provide students with a practice-oriented and scientifically based professional education for the following fields:
+the aim of the Bachelor's programme in Choral Conducting is to provide students with a practice-oriented and scientifically based professional education for the following fields:

 - Choirmaster of professional choirs (opera, theatre, radio)